fcunial/String-Kernel/README.md

 1073741824
 ```

-To use huge pages, one must allocate a pool of them.
-To check which huge page pools are already available, do:
+To use huge pages, one has to allocate a pool of them.
+To check which huge page pools are already available, type:
 ```
 $ hugeadm --pool-list
        Size  Minimum  Current  Maximum  Default